gurban-dev/react-tutorial/README.md

+Based on the following tutorial:

 https://react.dev/learn

+To launch the local development server:

+npm run start

 React is a JavaScript library for building interactive user interfaces.
 React is a library which only takes care of rendering the view and making sure that the view is in sync with the state.